-ABSTRACT
+<header>ABSTRACT

-This article builds off work by Devine and Kopko (2021) and Lacy and Burden (1999) who estimate a probit model of candidate choice from nationally representative survey data to determine the second choice of third-party voters.
-Using this model on 2020 election data, we show that the Libertarian candidate Jo Jorgenson probably cost Donald Trump victory in at least two state – AZ and GA.
-Additionally, the popular vote margin enjoyed by Joe Biden could have been between 260,000 and 525,000 votes less, using conservative estimates.
-The motivation of this paper is to give contrary evidence for two main misconceptions.
+<abstract text>This article builds on work by Devine and Kopko (2021) and Lacy and Burden (1999) who estimated a probit model of candidate choice from nationally representative survey data to determine the second choice of third-party voters.
+Using this model on 2020 election data, we show that the Libertarian candidate Jo Jorgenson probably cost Donald Trump victory in at least two states: Arizona and Georgia.
+Additionally, the popular-vote margin enjoyed by Joe Biden could have been between 260,000 and 525,000 fewer votes, using conservative estimates.
+The motivation for this article is to provide contrary evidence for two main misconceptions.
 First, that third-party candidates are “spoiling” elections for the Democrats.
-Our evidence clearly shows that third-parties have the potential to hurt either of the two main parties, but in 2020, it was Donald Trump who was hurt most; though not consequentially.
-Second, some reformers believe that ranked-choice voting benefits the Democrats; again, we show that, all else being equal, in the presidential election of 2020, it was the Republicans that would have benefited by the change in rules, since the majority of third-party votes are going to the Libertarian candidate, and whose voters prefer Republicans over Democrats 60% to 32%.
+Our evidence clearly shows that third parties have the potential to hurt either of the two main parties; however, in 2020, it was Donald Trump who was hurt the most, although not consequentially.
+Second, some reformers believe that ranked-choice voting benefits the Democrats; again, we show that—all else being equal—in the 2020 presidential election, it was the Republicans who would have benefited by the change in rules because the majority of third-party votes went to the Libertarian candidate, whose voters prefer Republicans over Democrats 60% to 32%.<end abstract text>

-Reforms to address perceived deficiencies in American elections have included changes to primary rules (Grose 2020; McGhee 2014), redistricting reform (Grofman and Cervas 2018; Nagle 2019; Saxon 2020), and revisions to election registration and balloting rules (Burden et al. 2014), among others (Wang et al. 2021).
-One particular voting reform that has generated a large amount of recent interest is the instant run-off election, commonly referred to as ranked-choice voting (RCV).
-This electoral reform was recently implemented in Maine, and adopted in Alaska for federal elections beginning in 2022.
-It is also being used in various cities, including city council elections in San Francisco and the New York City mayoral race.
-RCV is purported to have a number of positive characteristics, including reduction in negative campaigning, and a greater likelihood of electing moderate candidates.
-It almost certainly leads to the encouragement of more candidates, including women and racial minorities (John, Smith, and Zack 2018), and one indisputable advantage of RCV is the ability it gives a voter to support a candidate with a lesser chance of winning while still providing support for a candidate with a higher probability of victory by including both in the voter’s ranking.
+<5-line drop cap><start text>Reforms to address perceived deficiencies in American elections have included changes to primary rules (Grose 2020; McGhee et al. 2014), redistricting reform (Grofman and Cervas 2018; Nagle 2019; Saxon 2020), and revisions to election registration and balloting rules (Burden et al. 2014), among others (Wang et al. 2021).
+One particular voting reform that has generated significant recent interest is the instant runoff election, commonly referred to as ranked-choice voting (RCV).
+This electoral reform was recently implemented in Maine and was adopted in Alaska for federal elections beginning in 2022.
+It also is being used in various cities, including city council elections in San Francisco and the New York City mayoral race.
+RCV is purported to have several positive characteristics, including reduction in negative campaigning and a greater likelihood of electing moderate candidates.
+It almost certainly leads to the encouragement of more candidates, including women and racial minorities (John, Smith, and Zack 2018).
+One indisputable advantage of RCV is the ability it gives a voter to support a candidate with a lesser chance of winning while still providing support for a candidate with a higher probability of victory by including both in the voter’s ranking.

-In the United States, RCV’s most ardent supporters tend to be liberal reformers, who call to mind examples of situations in which RCV would have benefited Democrats.
-Because this reform is being pushed by the political left, it is seen—incorrectly—as being biased against Republicans.
-And RCV’s opponents tend to be Republicans.
-For example, an unsuccessful lawsuit in Maine brought by members of the Republican Party asked the court to find RCV unconstitutional (.
+In the United States, the most ardent supporters of RCV tend to be liberal reformers, who call to mind examples of situations in which RCV would have benefited Democrats.
+Because this reform is being pushed by the political left, it is seen—incorrectly—as being biased against Republicans; RCV’s opponents tend to be Republicans.
+For example, an unsuccessful lawsuit in Maine brought by members of the Republican Party asked the court to find RCV unconstitutional (United States District Court District of Maine 2018).

-Here, we provide evidence of why, in contemporary presidential politics, RCV should be attractive to Republicans.
-But our bottom line is very simple: a priori, there is no reason to think that RCV has any partisan or ideological bias even if it might be shown to favor (relative to simple plurality) one party or the other in particular circumstances.
+This article provides evidence of why, in contemporary presidential politics, RCV should be attractive to Republicans.
+However, the bottom line is simple: a priori, there is no reason to believe that RCV has any partisan or ideological bias, even if it might be shown to favor (relative to a simple plurality) one party or another in particular circumstances.

 <Pull Quote 1>